+Another factor that contributes to the internet's carbon footprint is the size of websites.
 Back in the 90s when we all waited for our computers to load websites line by line, designers were careful to keep websites data-light.
 After all, no-one wanted to wait ten minutes to join a chat room.
 Now websites load in a matter of seconds.
 Irrespective of the amount of data.
 Web designers often rely on templates and bloated website builders because it’s quick and easy to build websites this way.

 Websites are getting larger every year.
 This graph shows average page weight from 2011 to 2021.

 Despite the significant impact that the internet has on the environment, there is some good news.
 Many companies and data centres are working towards reducing their carbon footprint and adopting renewable energy sources..
 And as Google starts to use a website’s load speed as a factor in ranking more and more sites will slim down.

 In the meantime, use the internet wisely (and find a web developer who cares 😉).

 The world’s ICT accounts for 1.4 billion tonnes CO2e.
 Of which:

 1 Why your internet habits are not as clean as you think - BBC Future , 2020

 2 Berners-Lee, Mike, "How bad are bananas?", Profile Books, 2020